Growing Sunflower Microgreens

 Pre-soaking and Treating Sunflower Microgreen Seeds

 First off, there are as many ways to grow sunflowers as there are people that produce them.
-We have found a lot of the variability, depends on the seed lot.
-That's just the way it is, and precautions and solutions need to be at the ready when growing sunflowers.
+We have found a lot of the variability depends on the seed lot.
+That’s just how it is, and precautions and solutions need to be ready when growing sunflowers.

 That's why we didn't include sunflowers in our Six Easiest to Grow Microgreens list.

 The soft and porous seed shell of sunflowers is the ideal location for fungus spores to attach.
-For that reason, we recommend treating sunflower seeds with food-grade hydrogen peroxide before soaking or planting.
+Therefore, we recommend treating sunflower seeds with food-grade hydrogen peroxide before soaking or planting.

 Home Microgreens Store